 Seek out an opportunity inside your company.
-Think over the potential tasks, jobs and challenges for your team member within existing or alternative project or occupation?
+Think over the potential tasks, jobs, and challenges for your team member within an existing or alternative project or occupation?
 Craft an action plan to pursue them.

-Be in the use of a time tracking software or time management tools.
-They can really be helpful if you want to stay on top of your resources utilization and be more productive.
-It all comes down to making sure that you know exactly who is doing what , and the idea here is to organize as well as plan properly.
+Be in the use of time tracking software or time management tools.
+They can really be helpful if you want to stay on top of your resource utilization and be more productive.
+It all comes down to making sure that you know exactly who is doing what, and the idea here is to organize as well as plan properly.